The best automated data lineage solution

 Which data warehouse tools can I integrate with Secoda?

-Secoda integrations with Snowflake, Big Query, Redshift, Databricks, Postgres, Oracle, Microsoft SQL, MySQL and S3.
+Secoda integrates with Snowflake, Big Query, Redshift, Databricks, Postgres, Oracle, Microsoft SQL, MySQL and S3.
 For more information about our integration, you can visit our integration docs.

 Which BI tools can I integrate with Secoda?

-Secoda integrations with Tableau, Looker, Metabase, Redash, Mode, Sigma, Power BI and Google Data Studio.
+Secoda integrates with Tableau, Looker, Metabase, Redash, Mode, Sigma, Power BI and Google Data Studio.
 For more information about our integration, you can visit our integration docs.

 Does Secoda work with dbt?